Macuyiko/minecraft-python/README.md

 By: Seppe "Macuyiko" vanden Broucke

+*NOTE*: This project is now continued under the new name ["Jycraft"](https://github.com/Jycraft/).
+This repository will not receive future updates and is kept here for legacy reasons.

 `MinecraftPythonConsole` is a Minecraft Canary (Spigot version available too) plugin which provides server administrators with a Python interpreter console which can be used to administer running servers